Black Oak Church – Pinopolis, South Carolina

 South Carolina | SC Picture Project | Berkeley County Photos | Black Oak Church

-It separated from Biggin Church in 1855 and became its own institution.
 For many years Black Oak Episcopal Church was a popular place of worship for settlers from England, France, and Scotland.
 It was demolished in 1941 when Lake Moultrie was constructed to create hydroelectric power for Santee-Cooper, South Carolina’s state-owned electric and water utility.
-Its ruins are submerged in the bottom of the lake.
+The graves in the Black Oak churchyard were moved to St. Stephen’s Episcopal Church and a cemetery near Bonneau prior to the church’s demolition.
+The church’s ruins are submerged in the bottom of the lake.

 Black Oak Church Add Info and More Photos